 Finding the right shoes to wear when you suffer from lower back pain is a lot like being Goldilocks from the story about the three bears.
 Some shoes are too high, some are too narrow, and others fit just right.
-People often prioritize looks and style over comfort when it comes to shoes, but the key is finding comfortable shoes that are still fashionable.
+People often prioritise looks and style over comfort when it comes to shoes, but the key is finding comfortable shoes that are still fashionable.
+Visit shoehero.com and look at their buying guides for great advice on your next shoe purchase.

 If you’ve got an injured or sore back, the first step is to avoid these types of shoes and have a chat with your chiropractor.